Winter the Dullstroom way

 When this happens, visitors and residents make the most of the weather.
 Typical scenes involve log fires, misty-morning fly-fishing, comfort food from delis and restaurants in the town, warming walks and trail runs, or hours spent whiskey, wine or ale tasting in a cosy pub.

 These activities have become so much a part of the Dullstroom winter experience that the Dullstroom Winter Festival is now held every July.
-Celebrating all the wintery wonderfulness, this year it will take place from 5 to 7 July.

 The festival co-ordinates a range of activities, such as a fly-fishing event, a mountain bike race at the Dunkeld Country Estate and a festival trail run.
 It also brings fantastic artists and entertainers to the town.
 Local businesses pull out all the winter stops, including whiskey, wine, chocolate and cheese tastings, Christmas-themed restaurant evenings, and lots of activities for kids.
 There is a full programme available on the festival website.